blpiltin/superlists/lists/readme.md

 - <del>Add URLs for adding a new item to an existing list via POST
 - <del>Refactor away some duplication in urls.py
 - Remove hardcoded URLs from views.py
+- Remove hardcoded URLs from forms in list.html and home.html